RevealBi/Documentation/en/developer/web-sdk/setup-configuration.md

         });
 ```

-In the snippet above we're registering the DashboardProvider class.\
+Besides registering the DashboardProvider class, the LocalFileStoragePath was also specified.
-Also we specify LocalFileStoragePath - path for static data source files like Excel or CSV will be located and setting default caching locations to be used.
+This is the path where static data source files like Excel or CSV will be located, and the default setting for caching locations to be used.

-As you might have noted we're registering the type and not a particular instance.
+Please note that you need to register the type and not a particular instance.
 That's because the type will be registered in the AspNetCore Di container.
-Which gives you the flexibility to inject any other services you might be using into the implementation of the DashboarProvider and in other Reveal provider.
+This approach gives you the flexibility to inject any other services you might be using into the implementation of the DashboarProvider and in other Reveal provider.
-You are free to register the instance if you prefer so - just us the other overload AddDashboardProvider method like:
+You are free to register the instance if you prefer so, just use the other overload AddDashboardProvider method.
+As shown below:
 ```csharp
 builder.AddDashboardProvider(new DashboardProvider())
 ```